Interpolating Log-Determinant and Trace of the Powers of Matrix $\mathbf{A} + t \mathbf{B}$: Conclusions

-In many applications in statistics and machine learning, it is desirable to estimate the trace of the inverse of a one-parameter family of matrix functions \(\tens{A} + t \tens{B}\) where only the parameter \(t\) varies and the matrices \(\tens{A}\) and \(\tens{B}\) in the formulation remain unchanged.
-There exist many efficient techniques to estimate the trace of a matrix inverse, however, these methods are geared toward generic matrices.
-Using those methods, the computation of the trace of the inverse of parametric matrices should be repeated for each parameter value as the matrix is updated.
-To efficiently perform such computation for a wide range of the parameter, in this work, we presented heuristic methods to interpolate the function \(\t \mapsto \trace((\tens{A} + \t \tens{B})^{-1})\).
-Our interpolation methods are based on a sharp upper bound we obtained for this function.
-We proposed two interpolation functions, namely, interpolation with a linear combination of orthogonal basis functions, and interpolation with rational polynomials.
-We summarize our results as follows:

-\begin{itemize} \item We demonstrated that both interpolation methods can provide remarkably accurate interpolation over a wide range of the parameter using only a few interpolant points.
-Namely, with 9 interpolant points, the interpolation with linear basis functions led to \(0.01 \%\) accuracy over a range of seven orders of magnitude of the parameter \(t\).
-Also, with 4 interpolant points, the rational polynomial interpolation led to \(0.05 \%\) error in the interval \([-10^{-3},10^{3}]\).
+In many applications in statistics and machine learning, it is desirable to estimate the determinant and trace of the real powers of a one-parameter family of matrix functions \(\tens{A} + \t \tens{B}\) where the parameter \(\t\) varies and the matrices \(\tens{A}\) and \(\tens{B}\) in the formulation remain unchanged.
+There exist many efficient techniques to estimate the determinant and trace of implicit matrices (such as inverse of a matrix), however, these methods are geared toward generic matrices.
+Using those methods, the computation of the determinant and trace of the parametric matrices should be repeated for each parameter value as the matrix is updated.
+To efficiently perform such computation for a wide range of parameter \(\t\), we presented in this work heuristic methods to interpolate the functions \(\t \mapsto \log \det(\tens{A} + \t \tens{B})\) and \(\t \mapsto \trace((\tens{A} + \t \tens{B})^{p})\).
+The interpolation approach is based on sharp bounds for these functions using inequalities for a Schatten-type norm and anti-norm.
+We proposed two types of interpolation functions, namely, interpolation with a linear combination of orthogonalized inverse-monimial basis functions, and interpolation with rational polynomials, which includes Pad\'{e} approximation and Chebushev rational functions.
+We demonstrated that both functions can provide highly accurate interpolation over a wide range of \(\t\) using very few interpolation points.
+The rational polynomials generally provide better results in the neighborhood of the origin of the parameter.
+In the regions away from the origin, choice of interpolation method is less important; namely we observed e.g., the interpolation with Chebyshev rational functions provide similar results to the orthogonalized inverse-monomials in \eqref{eq:approx} in such cases.
+All the presented interpolation methods can lead to one to two orders of magnitude savings in processing time in practical applications that require frequent evaluations of \( \log \det(\tens{A} + \t \tens{B})\) or \(\trace((\tens{A} + \t \tens{B})^{p})\).

-\item The interpolation method with rational polynomials provides better results in the neighborhood of the origin of the parameter.
-For such reason, this method is suitable for ill-conditioned or singular matrices, where a shift of the origin of the parameter is required to circumvent the singularity.